The Mother Road Route 66

 A mixtape is the love language to a GENXer…

 In 1985, the government decommissioned Route 66.
 They bypassed it with interstates designed for speed, efficiency, and isolation.
-The world decided that faster was better.
+The trend of “faster is better” continued here.

 I believe that if you get off the interstate and drive the decommissioned road, you will find an America that the algorithm hasn’t erased.